OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## Organizing threats and controls

 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
-This means that for example model theft is mentioned in three different parts of the overview:
+This means that for example model theft ([OWASP for LLM 10](https://llmtop10.com/llm10/)) is mentioned in three different parts of the overview:

 1. model theft by stealing model parameters from a live system, e.g. breaking into the network and reading the parameters from a file,
 2. model theft by stealing the modeling process or parameters from the engineering environment, e.g. stored in the version management system of a data scientist, and